Best TV series to watch on Netflix right now (June 2020) - TheNewsTrace

 Inside No 9

-Critically acclaimed and by no means boring, Inside No 9 will not be the kind of present you see day-after-day, however when you’ve began watching you merely can’t cease.
+Critically acclaimed and never dull, Inside No 9 is not the type of show you see every day, but once you’ve started watching you simply cannot stop.

-Written by The League of Gents stars Steve Pemberton and Reece Shearsmith, this surreal comedy/horror/thriller anthology as you may count on from its creators’ pedigree attracts on comedy of the perverse and takes viewers to some very darkish and twisted locations whereas making you giggle out loud at occasions.
+Written by The League of Gentlemen stars Steve Pemberton and Reece Shearsmith, this surreal comedy/horror/thriller anthology as you might expect from its creators’ pedigree draws on comedy of the perverse and takes viewers to some very dark and twisted places while making you laugh out loud at times.

-Relentlessly ingenious, the exhibits are all loosely held collectively by being set in a quantity 9 of some type – however that continues to be the one fixed on this superlative, wildly unpredictable present.
+Relentlessly inventive, the shows are all loosely held together by being set in a number 9 of some sort – but that remains the only constant in this superlative, wildly unpredictable show.

 Watch on Netflix